AlbertoTalavan/TS_RWbootcamp_2020/Week04/Week04_README.md

 # Week 04 (Monday 15 June to Sunday 21 June)

 **Debugging Comparison Shopper:**
-We are given a chrashing app and our mission is to solve all the problems we face:
+We are given a chrashing app and our mission is to solve a pair of three of sneaky problems we face:

 - The app does not run.
 That was produced because of some problems:
   - **house1 was not instantiated**, it was created as an optional `var house1: House?` but never instantiated,